telerik/blazor-docs/getting-started/vs-integration/snippets.md

 ## Adding a Code Snippet to a .razor Page

 1. Use the `tb` shortcut that stands for Telerik Blazor and select a snippet from the dropdown menu.
+Alternatively, type the component name, and the available snippets will appear in a dropdown menu.
 1. Use a `Tab` sequence to populate the available attributes of the component.

 >caption Add a code snippet to your .razor page